kuchumovN/taxCulator/README.md

 Installation requires a GoogleService-Info.plist.
 You can get this [here](https://firebase.google.com/docs/ios/setup?hl=en/)

-i would really appreciate any feedback
+I would really appreciate any feedback